apache/couchdb-ci/readme.markdown

 - [x] install bare Jenkins master with Ansible
 - [x] install and configure nginx
 - [x] create CouchDB build job in Jenkins via Ansible
+- [x] switch to master-worker Jenkins setup
+- [ ] use Ansible vault for key management?
+- [ ] use ntp server for master and workers
 - [ ] actually fetch CouchDB from VCS
-- [ ] switch to master slave Jenkins setup
 - [ ] optional: switch to Jenkins Job DSL plug-in for defining jobs?
 - [ ] all apt-get commands should pin a specific version, in the base box definition as well as in Ansible.
 How?
-- [ ] create an additional Ubuntu slave with an older Erlang version
+- [ ] create an additional Ubuntu worker with an older Erlang version
-- [ ] create another base box (different linux distro) for a third slave
+- [ ] create another base box (different linux distro) for a third worker
 - [ ] talk to Infra people

+*Remark: Throughout this repository we use the terms "master"/"worker" for the Jenkins build machines, whereas the Jenkins documentation uses the terms "master"/"slave".*